Deadly-Pigg/console-battleship/README.md

 ### Make a bot to automatically play against the player
 - Computer can play the game in a very random manner. (for Easy difficulty)
 - Make algorithm track and sink a ship when it hits a cell with a ship on it. (for Normal+ difficulty)
+- Make algorithm decide the next best slot to shoot at (for Hard difficulty)
 - Expanding upon above: Make it work for stupid players who place ships in-contact with eachother